"""

 c1

-for Science and Technology (CODATA) and is
+Data for Science and Technology (CODATA) and is

 c2

-Since :math:`T` is measured on the International Temperature Scale,
+Since :math:`T` is measured on the International Temperature

-in the current International Temperature Scale (ITS-90)
+that adopted in the current International Temperature Scale

-*(Preston-Thomas, 1990; Mielenz et aI., 1991)*, namely
+(ITS-90) *(Preston-Thomas, 1990; Mielenz et al., 1991)*, namely

 n

 Medium index of refraction.
-For dry air at 15C and 101 325 Pa,
+For dry air at 15°C and 101 325 Pa,

-containing 0,03 percent by volume of carbon dioxide, it is
+containing 0.03 percent by volume of carbon dioxide, it is

-approximately 1,00028 throughout the visible region although
+approximately 1.00028 throughout the visible region although

 *CIE 15:2004* recommends using :math:`n=1`.